Introduction to Python

 Another way is through super()

-, in this case it is not necessary to pass the variable self
+, in this case you don't need to pass the self

 class Estudiante(Persona):def __init__(self, nombre, apellido):super().__init__(nombre, apellido)objeto_hijo = Estudiante("Mariano", "Sanz")objeto_hijo.imprimir_nombre()